Ēostre: Modern paganism

+Fiction

 In the first season of the TV series American Gods, based on the novel of the same name, Ostara is portrayed by Kristin Chenoweth.
 In the series, Ostara has survived into the modern age by forming an alliance with the Goddess of Media (Gillian Anderson) and capitalising on the Christian holiday.
 Odin (Ian McShane) forces her to accept that those who celebrate Easter are worshipping Jesus and not her, causing her to join his rebellion against the New Gods.

+Erroneous association with Ishtar

 In 1853, Scottish protestant minister Alexander Hislop published The Two Babylons, an anti-Catholic tract.
 In the tract, Hislop connects modern English Easter with the East Semitic theonym Ishtar by way of folk etymology.
 For example, from The Two Babylons, third edition:

-What means the term Easter itself?
-It is not a Christian name.
-It bears its Chaldean origin on its very forehead.
-Easter is nothing else than Astarte, one of the titles of Beltis, the queen of heaven, whose name, as pronounced by the people of Ninevah, was evidently identical with that now in common use in this country.
-This name as found by Layard on the Assyrian monuments, is Ishtar.

 Because Hislop's claims have no linguistics foundation, his claims were rejected, but the Two Babylons would go on to have some influence in popular culture.
 In the 2000s, a popular Internet meme similarly claimed an incorrect linguistic connection between English Easter and Ishtar.

-The Danish TV series Equinox has the concept of the Ostara and the Hare King as a central theme in the plot.